NEOdinok/backend-node/9_queues.md

 **Distributed task processing** - meaning that distributed system processes messages by **publisher confirmations** that RabbitMQ got the message and **consumer acknowledgements** that consumer got and processed the message.

+### RabbitMQ Core Entities

+- **Exchange**
+  Think of an exchange like a post office sorter: it receives every incoming message and, based on rules, decides which queue(s) should get it.

+- **Queue**
+  A queue is like your home mailbox: messages sit here until a consumer (you) comes by and picks them up.

+- **Binding**
+  A binding is the address label that links an exchange to a queue.
+It tells the exchange, “If a message matches this pattern, deliver it to that queue.”

+- **Virtual Host (vhost)**
+  A virtual host is like an apartment building with separate mailrooms: it provides isolated namespaces so multiple apps can use the same RabbitMQ server without stepping on each other’s messages.

+- **Connection**
+  A connection is the TCP “phone line” between your application and the RabbitMQ broker.
+You usually open one per application instance.

+- **Channel**
+  A channel is like an individual phone call on that line: it’s a lightweight, multiplexed session over a single connection.
+Best practice is to do most operations over channels rather than opening many connections.

+- **Message**
+  The actual letter you send: it carries a payload (body) and optional metadata (headers, routing key, TTL).
+Exchanges and queues handle messages.

+### 🧭 RabbitMQ Workflow

+- `assertExchange` → create exchange
+- `assertQueue` → create queue
+- `publish` → send message to exchange with a routing key
+- `consume` → listen to messages from queue

+`amqplib` - node js package for rabbitmq

 ```mermaid
 flowchart LR